microsoft/vs-streamjsonrpc/doc/progresssupport.md

 }
 `

-The progress argument may have any name or position, and may have any valid JSON token as its value.
+The progress argument may have any name or position.
+Its value will be determined by the `IJsonRpcMessageFormatter` and may be any valid JSON token.
 A value of null is specially recognized as an indication that the client does not want progress updates from the server.

-Reports from the server will come in form of special notifications ($/progress), which will include the token that replaced the object implementing IProgress<T> and the values to report.
-Whenever the client receives this kind of notifications, it will take the given token to retrieve the IProgress<T> instance from the dictionary and use it to Report the values obtained by the server.
+Reports from the server will come in the form of special notifications to the `$/progress` method, which will include the token that replaced the object implementing `IProgress<T>` and the values to report.
+Whenever the client receives this kind of notification, it will invoke the `IProgress<T>` instance associated with the original request the client placed.

-This reporting will continue until the client receives the actual response to the request.
-When the response is received the client will use the request id to obtain the generated token for the IProgress<T> instance and then use that token to remove the object from the dictionary to avoid memory leaks.
+This reporting will continue until the client receives the actual JSON-RPC response message for the request.
+Any `$/progress` notifications from the server with the matching JSON progress token will be discarded after that point.

-## Server side:
+## Server side

-When the method called on the server supports IProgress<T>, the server's will receive a token from the client instead of an actual IProgress<T>
-instance.
-Since the server method will require an object implementing IProgress<T> to report the results, the server's formatter will take the token given by the client and create such object.
+When the method called on the server takes an `IProgress<T>` parameter, the JSON token that supplies the argument for that parameter will be considered the progress token used to send progress via `$/progress` back to the client.
+The server method will be invoked with an instance of `IProgress<T>` which may be used as normal until the server method completes, after which the `IProgress<T>` becomes inert.

-This new IProgress<T> instance will send a special kind of notification ($/progress) whenever results are reported on the server method, using the token given by the client and the reported values as parameters.
+This new `IProgress<T>` instance will send a special kind of notification ($/progress) whenever results are reported on the server method, using the token given by the client and the reported values as parameters.

 The progress notification will look like this: